 The Wealthy Gardner – Life Lessons on Prosperity by John Soforic

-There isn’t a formula for personal development.
+There isn’t a formula attached to personal development for kids.
 It’s more a matter of helping your kids establish positive habits, mindset, and confidence.
 These are some of the ways I’ve done this.
 I hope it inspires you to create your own ideas of how to invest in your kids and what works best for your family.

-- Introduce personal development to your kids when they are young
+- Introduce self-improvement to your kids when they are young

 - Model the behavior and routines you want them to adopt

-- Intentionally invest in them through conversation and reading
+- Intentionally invest in them through conversation, playing games, and reading